SamriddhaPathak/Algorithmic_Advancements_in_the_Largest_Empty_Circle_Problem/README.md

 ## Usage

 - **Add Sites:**
-Select "Add Sites" mode and click on the canvas to place Voronoi sites (red dots).
+Select "Add Sites" mode and click on the canvas to place Voronoi sites.
 - **Add Obstacles:**
 Switch to "Add Obstacles" mode, click to define the obstacle's path.
 Each obstacle can have a custom radius and speed.
 - **Animate:**